-At St. Mary's University Police Department, we take our commitment to the community very seriously and invest in training our staff and officers to a higher standard.
+The St. Mary's The University Police Department takes their commitment to the community very seriously and invests in training our staff and officers to a higher standard.
 All officers who are hired are required to have attended a State of Texas certified Basic Police Academy which consists of a minimum 643 hours of training.
-However, the regional police academy which the St. Mary's University Police prefer to hire applicants from is the Alamo Area Council of Governments - Law Enforcement Academy has a minimum requirement of 925 hours of training.
+However, the St. Mary's The University Police Department prefers to hire applicants who have completed their training from the regional police academy, the Alamo Area Council of Governments-Law Enforcement Academy.
+Graduates from this academy are required to complete 925 hours of training.
 In addition, University Police officers can be certified by TCOLE.